 - Moderate alcohol consumption: men should drink no more than two drinks daily; women should drink no more than one drink daily (77)

-According to these same guidelines, antihypertensive medications should be prescribed as first-line therapy for patients with:
+According to these same guidelines, antihypertensive medications may be considered as first-line therapy for individuals with:

 - Stage 1 hypertension (130-139/80-89 mmHg) with clinical ASCVD or an estimated 10-year ASCVD risk >10%